 One of the originals in the world of accounting software, this became a major competitor to Excel due to the fact that some of the major users were accountants and bookkeepers who could utilize this software without having to build anything out.
 Their target market still remains the same though, with the software focusing on tax matters.

 One of 40 different applications that has seamless syncing and integrations with other Zoho modules and external databases.
-It does a great job of connecting financial information and can create balance sheets and P&Ls.
+As a top Microsoft Excel alternative, it does a great job of connecting financial information and can create balance sheets and P&Ls.

 The main issues with these types of tools are that their overall focus is not on the financial aspect, but rather on the customer aspect.
 On their own they are simply an aggregator of information.
 To properly expand upon collaboration it would require additional module purchases and can get rather expensive quickly.